Online Energy Storage Arbitrage under Imperfect Predictions: A Conformal Risk-Aware Approach: Case Study

 \subsubsection{Baseline Algorithms}

-We evaluate the two variants of our proposed conformal risk-aware algorithm against the baseline algorithms summarized in Table~\ref{tab:algorithms}, detailed in Appendix~\ref{app:baseline}.
-For benchmarking purposes, we also include the offline optimal profit, a non-causal upper bound computed in hindsight using the groundtruth prices and thus opportunity value functions.
+We evaluate the two variants of our proposed conformal risk-aware algorithm against the baseline algorithms summarized in Table~\ref{tab:algorithms}, detailed in Appendix~\ref{app:baseline}. \yw{For benchmarking purposes, we also include the offline optimal profit, a non-causal upper bound computed in hindsight using the groundtruth prices and thus opportunity value functions.} \yq{The detailed configuration details for all baseline algorithms are provided in the caption of Figure~\ref{fig:comp}.}